Module Catalogue 2026/27

 Assessment Rationale And Relationship

-The formative work facilitates the development of group work skills (AHEP4 M16) whilst allowing the students to critically assess the role of engineering in society and present those findings (AHEP4 M2, M3, M4, M7).
-The oral examination (AHEP4 M17) tests the students' critical thinking, ability to peer review, team working skills, written communication, numeracy, research, and subject-specific skills (AHEP4 M2, M3, M4, M7).
+The formative and summative group work facilitates the development of group work skills (AHEP4 M16) whilst allowing the students to critically assess and reflect on the role of engineering in society and present those findings (AHEP4 M3, M4, M7).
+The examination and group poster delivery with viva further tests the students' critical thinking, ability to peer review, team working skills, communication skills, numeracy, research, and subject-specific skills including life cycle analysis and carbon footprinting.
+(AHEP4 M3, M4, M7, M16, M17).

 Timetable